serikatnewbie/serikatnewbie.github.io/data/blog/htb-cyberapocalypse-2024/pwn.md

 ![image](https://hackmd.io/_uploads/rJCvXQ1Ra.png)

-Flag = `HTB{n0_n33d_4_l34k5_wh3n_u_h4v3_5y5t3m}`
+Flag: `HTB{n0_n33d_4_l34k5_wh3n_u_h4v3_5y5t3m}`

 # 7. Deathnote (_medium_)

-> Given a fully mitigated Executable and Linkable Format (ELF), there is an 'add' function that allows us to add data to an index, a 'show' function to display the data at an index, and a 'delete' function to remove previously stored data at an index
+Given a fully mitigated Executable and Linkable Format (ELF), there is an 'add' function that allows us to add data to an index, a 'show' function to display the data at an index, and a 'delete' function to remove previously stored data at an index

 ![image](https://hackmd.io/_uploads/SJSCuu-Cp.png)